Manor Garden Allotments

 Manor Garden Allotments were allotment gardens occupying 4.5 acre between the River Lea and the Channelsea River in Hackney Wick, London, England.
 They are also sometimes referred to as Eastway Allotments, particularly in the 2012 Summer Olympics planning application documents.
-They were demolished to make way for the Olympic site.
+They were cleared to make way for the Olympic site.
 The site was formerly in the London Borough of Hackney, but after ward boundary changes in the 1990s the footprint sat within London Borough of Newham.
 At the time of eviction the site was owned by Lee Valley Regional Park Authority.
 The "Eastway Allotments" were known more locally as "Abbott's Shoot" or "Bully Fen".

 The gardens were established in 1924 by Major Arthur Villiers, director of Barings Bank and philanthropist, to provide small parcels of land for local people in that deprived area to grow vegetables.
 In keeping with conditions of Villiers' bequeathal that the allotments be maintained in perpetuity, the 80 individual plots were tended for decades by a tight-knit community.
 Many members belong to long-standing East End families, with some individuals present since the 1920s.
 However, in keeping with the area's increasing diversity, numerous more recent joiners represented a wide variety of ethnic backgrounds.
 The site was managed by the Manor Gardening Society, through an elected Committee who saw to the business of keeping the site and issuing tenancies to new gardeners.

 The promontory location of the site on top of a Victorian refuse pile, clay-capped and dressed with topsoil by Villiers, lent a sense of refuge and escape for the generations of gardeners that worked the land.
 The character of the place was semi-rural, enhanced by Villers planting plum trees down the banks of the tidal Lea, and its occupants allowing wild hedgerow to flourish alongside the vegetable gardens.
 This created a haven for wildlife like many of the hidden pockets of wild land in that area.